Bandit Tuning

 The wideband sensor has a larger thread than the standard O2 sensor and I could have just drilled out and tapped the original sensor hole, but I wanted the option to return the bike to standard so I bought a used link pipe and welded the supplied boss into that.

 With the sensor fitted and the power hooked up it's just a matter of finding somewhere to mount the various bits and hide the excess wiring.
-I ended up using self-adhesive velcro to attach the gauge and I also velcro'd the control box to the fairing.
-As these components aren't waterproof, I also wrapped the control box inside a plastic bag.
-I did consider putting it under the tank but I wasn't sure if the engine heat would end up cooking it.
+I ended up using self-adhesive velcro to attach the gauge and I also velcro'd the control box to the inside of the fairing.
 For testing, the PAIR system must be disabled - I just plugged the hose.
 Job jobbed.

 Final Observations:

-#1 This bike prefers a rich mixture in the yellow area, where the AFR dips down to around 11.5.
-As stock this bike suffered low speed surging, so that may be a peculiarity of this particular machine, but any attempt to further correct the mixture in this area results in lean surge.
+This bike prefers a rich mixture in the yellow area, where the AFR dips down to around 11.5.
+From stock this bike suffered low speed surging, so that may be a peculiarity of this particular machine, but any attempt to correct the mixture here results in lean surge creeping back in.
 And since it runs super smooth on these settings that's where I'm going to leave it.

-#2 I’m surprised at how rich the stock settings are generally (maybe they rely heavily on the 02 sensor to trim the fuelling?) and how much fuel I needed to subtract in order to correct the AFR.
-This is counter-intuitive: I expected to be adding fuel but every Stage 2 map I’ve seen has a substantial subtraction somewhere in the midrange, so it’s definitely a thing.
+I’m surprised at how rich the stock settings are generally (maybe they rely heavily on the 02 sensor to trim the fuelling?) and how much fuel I needed to subtract in order to correct the AFR.
+I expected to be adding fuel but every Stage 2 map I’ve seen has a substantial subtraction somewhere in the midrange, so it’s definitely a thing.